Northwest Stadium: Criticisms

 The stadium is regarded as one of the worst in the NFL.
 Former team owner Daniel Snyder had been in discussions about building a new stadium as early as 2007.
 In 2005, eight years after the stadium opened, 1,488 premium "dream seats" in three rows were added in front of what was the first row when the stadium was built.
 The stadium is about 1 mi away from the Morgan Boulevard station, the nearest Washington Metro station to the stadium.
-Furthermore, federal regulations prohibit publicly paid shuttle service from public transit agencies when a private service is available.
+Meanwhile, federal regulations prohibit publicly paid shuttle service from public transit agencies when a private service is available.

 In 2021, three water leaks occurred near two fans.
 In 2022, as Philadelphia Eagles quarterback Jalen Hurts was walking down the away team tunnel, a barrier separating seated fans from the away team tunnel gave way and caused several people to fall near him.
-According to several witnesses, team staff did not show care for or call for medical attention for the fans who fell, but yelled "get the fuck off the field".
+According to several witnesses, team staff did not show care for or call for medical attention for the fans who fell, but yelled "Get the f*** off the field!".
 The team released a statement responding to the criticisms, claiming the team did provide medical evaluations on site, but one fan denied that they did claiming that Hurts was the only one who asked if they were okay.
 Hurts later wrote an open letter about the incident to the NFL, asking that action be taken to prevent an incident like this from recurring.